Lagelu Grammar School: Specialisation Streams and Subject Combinations

 The Technical/Technology stream is specifically designed to blend scientific principles (Physics, Further Mathematics) with technical and practical vocational skills (Technical Drawing, Trade Subjects) to effectively prepare pupils for engineering and technology-based careers, reflecting the national focus on STEAM (Science, Technology, Engineering, Arts, and Mathematics) education.

-Support for Academic Achievement

-The commitment to academic excellence is significantly boosted by the alumni association.
 The Lagelu Grammar School Old Boys Association (LAGSOBA) regularly provides financial support, including scholarships and the payment of NECO examination fees for financially disadvantaged pupils, ensuring that all pupils have the opportunity to complete their certification.
 Furthermore, the donation of the Osuntokun eLibrary and the comprehensive renovation of Science and Computer Laboratories directly support learning in the core academic fields.

 Competitive Activities and Achievements

-Lagelu Grammar School has a strong track record of active participation in prestigious academic and co-curricular competitions across the state and nation, fostering excellence in its pupils.
-Notable participation includes: